SigurdHuse/master_project/README.md

 **Physics-informed neural networks for option pricing and volatility calibration using the Black–Scholes PDE**

-by Sigurd Kjelsbøl Huse
+by Sigurd Kjelsbøl Huse,

-Supervised by Håkon Andreas Hoel.
+supervised by Håkon Andreas Hoel.

 ## Abstract